winkeung/C-Concepts/C_Concepts_Part1.md

 ![Alt text](./float_real_no_line.svg)

-Noted how the no. of bits in exp and fraction fields affect the distribution of marks(the numbers it can represent) in the number line.
+Noted how the no. of bits in exp and fraction fields affect the distribution of marks(the numbers it can represent) in the number line:

 The no. of the black marks (taller one) (and how far they can extend to the right and how many they can be inerted before the zero point) are affected by the range the number exp field can represent.

 The number of blue marks between black marks is affected by the number of bits in fraction field.
 The no. of blue marks between any neighbouring black marks are the same.

 The largest and smallest number and its significant digits when written without the exponent.